Performance Measurement Glossary: Key Terms

 What is a KPI report?

-A KPI report is a structured document that tracks, visualizes, and communicates key performance indicators.
-It transforms an organization’s raw performance data into actionable insights that inform decision-making, resource allocation, and strategic adjustments.
+A KPI report is a structured document that tracks, visualizes, and communicates key performance indicators, transforming raw performance data into actionable insights that inform decision-making, resource allocation, and strategic adjustments.

-Unlike general analytics reports that may include hundreds of metrics, KPI reports focus exclusively on the vital few indicators directly tied to success criteria.
-For engineering teams, this might include deployment frequency, mean time to recovery, sprint velocity, or defect density.
-For business stakeholders, it could be revenue per engineer, time-to-market, or customer satisfaction scores.
+Unlike general analytics reports that may cover hundreds of metrics, KPI reports focus on the vital few indicators directly tied to success criteria: deployment frequency, sprint velocity, or defect density for engineering teams, revenue per engineer or time-to-market for business stakeholders.
+A well-designed KPI report answers three questions:

 - Are we on track?